The Enterprise Deployment workbook enables you to plan an enterprise deployment for your organization.

-When you are installing and configuring the enterprise deployment topology, you will often have to make connections to a highly available Oracle Real Application Clusters (RAC) database.
-In this guide, the procedures reference a set of variables that identify the information you will need to provide to connect to the database from tools, such as the Configuration Wizard and the Repository Creation Utility.
+When you install and configure the enterprise deployment topology, you often have to make connections to a highly available Oracle Real Application Clusters (RAC) database.
+In this guide, the procedures reference a set of variables that identify the information you need to provide to connect to the database from tools, such as the Configuration Wizard and the Repository Creation Utility.

-The details of the Enterprise Deployment Workbook are filled in by the individual or team responsible for planning, procuring, or setting up each category of resources.
+The details of the Enterprise Deployment workbook are filled in by the individual or a team that is responsible for planning, procuring, or setting up each category of resources.

-The information in the Enterprise Deployment Workbook is divided into categories.
-Depending on the structure of your organization and roles defined for your team, you can assign specific individuals in your organization to fill in the details of the workbook.
-Similarly, the information in each category can be assigned to the individual or team responsible for planning, procuring, or setting up each category of resources.
+The information in the Enterprise Deployment workbook is divided into categories.
+Depending on the structure of your organization and roles that are defined for your team, you can assign specific individuals in your organization to fill in the details of the workbook.
+Similarly, the information in each category can be assigned to the individual or team that is responsible for planning, procuring, or setting up each category of resources.